 In the Air Emissions Risk Analysis (AERA) process, “quantitative analysis” specifically refers to the estimation of additional lifetime cancer risks and hazard indices using the Risk Assessment Screening Spreadsheet (RASS) or the Q/CHI spreadsheet.
 The RASS typically generates a more conservative risk estimate and the Q/CHI spreadsheet refines the risk estimate using different dispersion techniques.
-For additional information on air dispersion modeling used in the RASS and Q/CHI spreadsheet see the AERA Dispersion Modeling Web page.
+For additional information on air dispersion modeling used in the RASS and Q/CHI spreadsheet see the Air Quality Dispersion Modeling Web page.
 These methods can either be used separately or iteratively.
 Using the spreadsheets in an iterative manner can eliminate or reduce time and effort spent completing more refined modeling.
 For example, using the RASS may eliminate chemicals or exposure times to be assessed in a more refined analysis if risks are below thresholds.

 Risk Assessment Screening Spreadsheet (RASS)